 - live projects and client work

-SHU Law operates within the award winning Helena Kennedy Centre for International Justice.
-There, you will engage in live client work in a variety of different practice areas within the law firm such as commercial, property and litigation.
-Being part of a dynamic professional legal services team, providing advice, assistance and representation at court, will give you exposure to live client-led legal practice activity.
+Our on-campus legal firm SHU Law operates within our award-winning Helena Kennedy Centre for International Justice.
+You'll engage in live client work in a variety of different practice areas within the law firm, such as commercial, property and litigation.
+Being part of a dynamic professional legal services team – providing advice, assistance and representation at court – will give you exposure to live client-led legal practice activity.
 This will prepare you to work in the context of legal practice.

-Networking will be encouraged through a dedicated course focused student society where you will liaise with SHU alumni members, professional body representatives and SHU industry sector, business and legal practice networks.
+You’ll be encouraged to network through a dedicated course-focused student society where you'll liaise with alumni members, professional body representatives and Sheffield Hallam’s industry sector, business and legal practice networks.

 This course prepares you for a career in